-The Founding Series - No. 7 of 11; The governance architecture behind SureVoter isn't a legal formality.
+The governance architecture behind SureVoter isn't a legal formality.
 It's a directional commitment — and here's the thinking behind it.

-At SureVoter, our structural choices keep us up at night — in the best possible way.
+At SureVoter, our structural choices keep us up at night.
+In the best possible way.

 The most important structural challenge for any platform in this space is this: how do you separate the stewardship of civic systems from the commercial incentives of a private company — while still building something excellent enough to actually work?
-That tension is real.

 Our current thinking — directional, subject to refinement as we build and learn — is a structure built around two distinct entities with two distinct roles.